funkygao/gafka/misc/open.md

 ### aws IAM

+There is great distinguation between account and user/group.

 #### Terms
 When you sign up for AWS, you provide an email address and password that is associated with your AWS account.
 The account email address and password are root-level credentials, and anyone who uses these credentials has full access to all resources in the account.